Sclerotherapy

 It is generally considered the treatment of choice for small varicose veins.

-Varicose veins treatment
+Varicose vein treatment

 Eliminates varicose veins